jackdesert/dailydancer/README.md

   * Health check endpoint with monitor.us checking
   * Allow google to index either the faq page or the main page (without events)
   * Supply an etag for '/' and '/?xhr=true' so users can refresh without downloading code
+  * Mark as "not an event" things like "as soon as March 15th" and variations

 PASSIONATE ABOUT: